derenrich/hdr-steganography/README.md

 # Using it

-Before using this you have to download and build [libhdr](https://github.com/google/libultrahdr/).
+Before using this you have to download and build [libultrahdr](https://github.com/google/libultrahdr/).
 Then note down the path to the `ultrahdr_app` binary.
+Then clone this repo.

 The easiest way to run it yourself is to do: